 No, they are not “wild” animals, they are pretty much just animals – act accordingly.
 But yes, you do need to “kitten proof” your home just as you would puppy proof it or child proof it.

 I have found that the Savannahs are very easy train because they have a longer attention span and a high intelligence than your average cat.
-They are responsible to consistent verbal ques.
+They are respond to consistent verbal cues.
 Keep in mind, they are very active pets and do like to get into things.
 They love climbing things and everything is a toy to them.